great-expectations/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_checkpoint_with_actions.md

    ]
    ```

    In the above example, string substitution is used to pull the value of `slack_token` from an environment variable.
-For more information on securely storing credentials and access tokens see [Connect to Data using SQL: Configure Credentials](/core/connect_to_data/sql_data/sql_data.md#configure-credentials).
+For more information on securely storing credentials and access tokens see [Configure credentials](/core/configure_project_settings/configure_credentials/configure_credentials.md).

    If the list of Actions for a Checkpoint is empty, the Checkpoint can still run.
 Its Validation Results are saved to the Data Context, but no tasks are executed.